 By building partnerships and mobilizing philanthropic resources, we promote consumer actions and public policies that support sustainable food production and embrace the complex interconnections of food, water and energy.

 Helaine LernerPresident, GRACE Communications Foundation (GCF)

-Scott CullenExecutive Director, GRACE Communications Foundation (GCF)
+Scott CullenExecutive Director, GRACE Communications Foundation

-Scott Cullen is the Executive Director of the GRACE Communications Foundation.
-He is also an environmental attorney and had previously worked on Coastal and Marine conservation issues with the Nature Conservancy and on energy issues with various non-profits.
+Scott Cullen is the Executive Director at GRACE Communications Foundation.
+He is also an environmental attorney and previously worked on Coastal and Marine conservation issues with the Nature Conservancy and on energy issues with various non-profits.
 Scott has also served on several county, state and federal advisory committees and is a member of the Board of Directors of the Environmental Grantmakers Association and the Sustainable Agriculture and Food System Funders Network as well as the Vermont Law School Environmental Advisory Board.

 James RoseSenior Research and Policy Analyst

 James Rose works on renewable electricity and energy efficiency.
 James produces reports and multimedia content and is a regular contributor to GRACE's Ecocentric blog.
 He was co-author and project manager for The Network for New Energy Choices' award winning report on net metering and interconnection, "Freeing the Grid."
 Prior to GRACE, James interned at the United Nations, contributed to a report on alternative waste solutions for the NYC Economic Development Corporation, conducted wildlife research on the Western Bluebird and did research in a molecular biology laboratory.
 James received an MPA in Environmental Science and Policy from Columbia University's School of International and Public Affairs and a BA in Biology from Earlham College.
 He enjoys running, gardening, reading and cooking for his family.